Ngeab-Dineth/deploytest/docs/convention.md

 # General

-- `App.css` must be in the `App.jsx` and `main.jsx` because it has the reset styles, colors and more.
+- `App.css` must be in the `App.jsx` and in the`main.jsx` because it has the reset styles, colors and more.

 Example: